-Give your taste buds a whirr with mouth watering cuisine and delectable wines on this eight night trip.
+Give your taste buds a whirr with mouth-watering cuisine and delectable wines on this eight-night trip to the Cape.
 When you’re done with city slicking in Cape Town, get back to nature in a traditional farmhouse before making for the nature trails of the Constantia Valley.
-With numerous attractive terrains – pristine beaches, rolling vineyards to its very own rugged mountain – Cape Town is worthy of being on a mailcard.
+With numerous attractive terrains – pristine beaches, rolling vineyards to its very own rugged mountain – Cape Town is worthy of being on a postcard.
 Allow us to introduce you to this diverse city and its surroundings during our luxury vacation away with a focus on that mouth-watering fare South Africa is famed for… Stomach rumbling?

-For your first three nights you’ll rest your head in Cape Grace Hotel, perched on the much sought-after V&A waterfront.
+For your first three nights, you’ll rest your head in Cape Grace Hotel, perched on the much sought-after V&A water-front.
 This bustling harbor boasts many restaurants, markets and watering holes where you’ll be able to acquaint yourself with the locals.
-Nestled inbetween the glistening ocean and the charming Table Mountain – as you can imagine, views from the hotel are pretty spectacular.
+Nestled between the glistening ocean and the charming Table Mountain – as you can imagine, views from the hotel are pretty spectacular.
 Cape Town has a noticeable creative streak, so spend your days admiring the fashionable street style, frequenting the multiple galleries, or involving yourself in the lively music scene.
 We’re sure you’ll agree with us that in order to fully immerse yourself in a city’s culture, it’s your duty to sample the local tipple, right?
-Well you’re in luck as during your three night stay you’ll be treated to an in-depth tutored whisky tasting offering the opportunity to learn about the art of distilling and sample the various styles of whisky.Read more
+Well, you’re in luck as during your three-night stay you’ll be treated to an in-depth tutored whisky tasting offering the opportunity to learn about the art of distilling and sample the various styles of whisky.Read more

-This wouldn’t be a gourmet trip without sampling the city’s surrounding waters, and where better to taste the catch of the day than the hotel’s signature foodie haunt – Signal Restaurant.
-Leave Cape Grace with a bang in the reliable hands of executive Chef, Malika van Reenen.
-He’ll whip up a gourmet dish for you as well as your fellow international travelers, whom descend to the restaurant to grab a sample of his to-die-for food.
+This wouldn’t be a gourmet trip without sampling the Cape’s surrounding waters, and where better to taste the catch of the day than the hotel’s signature foodie haunt – Signal Restaurant.
+Leave Cape Grace with a bang in the reliable hands of Executive Chef, Malika van Reenen.
+He’ll whip up a gourmet dish for you as well as your fellow international travelers, who descend to the restaurant to grab a sample of his to-die-for food.
 Ingredients are sourced locally, whether they come from the waters directly outside, or the local farmers.

 A breath of fresh air